 1. Placing Self Growth Before Organizational Growth

 This indifference further results in the employees running away from all activities which demand combined effort as a team.
-They do so to save their time from being devoted to activities which are not directly linked to their personal benefit.
-This highlights how placing self-growth before organizational growth takes a toll over employees’ participation in group activities.
+They do so to save their time from being devoted to activities that are not directly linked to their personal benefit.
+This highlights how placing self-growth before organizational growth takes a toll on employees’ participation in group activities.